jeffreyshen19/IoT/README.md

 * **Archive**: Old code that doesn't work but is there for reference.
 * **Chat**: A chat client that enables 3 Intel edisons to communicate: 2 clients and one server.
 * **Light Sensor**: Entering a password to a server using SSL and a light sensor.
 * **Temperature Network**: A network of Intel Edisons monitoring temperature data and transmitting that to a central server.
+Each individual Edison also displays some data over an LCD screen
 * **Weather Station**: One Intel Edison sending weather information to another one, communicating over SSL

 ## Built With